Teradata/developer-resources/docs/glossary.md

 ### Transport Layer Security (TLS)

 A protocol that creates a secure connection between two parties communiating over the internet.
 TLS encrypts data during transmission, making it unreadable to anyone who intercepts it, and it verifies the identities of both parties.

+## V

+<a id="glo-vm"></a>
+## virtual machine (VM)
+A software emulation of a physical computer.
+Each VM operates as its own computer within a CSP's infrastructure.
+VMs enable scalabiity, flexibility, easier management, and a pay-as-you-go model.